 First, you must form a nonprofit corporation under Michigan state law.

 In Michigan, your nonprofit corporation must have at least three directors.
-You can have one or more directors on the board who are 16 or 17 years old, as long as this is stated in your articles and that number doesn’t exceed 50% of the number of directors required for a quorum.
 The initial board of directors will play a key role in determining the purpose and goals for the organization.

-You will need to create and file nonprofit articles of incorporation with the state.
-There is a fillinable articles form available on the LARA website.
-You should complete the form following the instructions provided.
+To legally establish your nonprofit corporation, you must create and file nonprofit articles of incorporation with the Michigan Department of Licensing and Regulatory Affairs.
 The articles of incorporation must include the following basic information about your nonprofit: